Ralo93/ts_glucose/README.md

 - **GRU**

 I first preprocessed each patient into an hourly sequence of datapoints.
-Since some patients have 15min intervalls instead of 5min intervalls, and I linearly interpolate missing values, I will only consider patients with 5min intervalls going onward, as the 15min intervall patients are having too many interpolations:
+Since some patients have 15min intervalls instead of 5min intervalls, and I linearly interpolate missing values, I will only consider patients with 5min intervalls going onward, as the 15min intervall patients are having too many interpolations as can be seen here:

 **Discarded Patient 01**: